NYC Debt Defense & fALSE ADVERTISING Attorney

 CACV of Colorado, LLC purchases defaulted consumer debt to collect and sue on them.

-Kings County Civil Court Vacates Judgment Against Consumer Defendant Due to CACV of Colorado, LLC's Failure to Abide By its Own Stipulation
+Kings County Civil Court Vacates CACV of Colorado, LLC's Judgment for its own Failure to Abide by its Stipulation

 In CACV of Colorado, LLC vs. Atekha (Civ.
 Ct.
 Kings County 2009), the court vacated a judgment entered against a consumer after she missed payments she owed to CACV of Colorado, LLC as per a stipulation of settlement.